magomedb/IAP/README.md

 After you have downloaded CUDA 9.0 you need to download the corresponding CUDNN version.
 We suggest CUDNN v7.6.3 for CUDA 9.0, can be found here: https://developer.nvidia.com/rdp/cudnn-archive
 Extract the CUDNN file and copy “cudnn64_7.dll” from “cuda\bin” to “C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.0\bin”, then copy “cudnn.h” from “cuda\include” to “C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.0\include”, and at last copy “cudnn.lib” from “cuda\lib\x64” to “C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.0\lib\x64”.
 Now you are done setting up CUDA and CUDNN for GPU support.

 You also need pip for the plugins to be able automatically download its dependencies.
 Pip comes with any python version above 3.4.
 If you don't have pip here is an installation link for the python version we used with automatic pip installation: https://www.python.org/downloads/release/python-368/.
 Note that that the installation will ask you “Add Python (version) to PATH” you need accept that for pip to get setup.
+You also can’t use python above 3.7 because these versions do not support tensorflow 1.

 Now you need to download the depending plugins.
 Go here: https://github.com/getnamo/tensorflow-ue4/releases, and download the version for UE4.23, and pick the GPU or CPU version depending on what you want to use.
 ![UE4TF](https://i.imgur.com/TkhfQ9n.png)